Jordan 199: Design

 The 199 was a developed version of the Jordan 198 but featured better aerodynamics after extensive wind tunnel work.
 The car used a mid-mounted, naturally aspirated Mugen-Honda MF-301HD 3.0 L V10 engine, Elf fuel and oil, Penske shock absorbers, Brembo carbon disc brakes, Bridgestone tyres and their own six-speed sequential semi-automatic gearbox.

 The 199 replaced the 198, which had brought Eddie Jordan's team their first win at the Belgian Grand Prix.
 The car had finished fourth in the championship.

 Livery

+For 1999, the hornet design was updated and the hornet stripes were updated on the back of the car.
 Jordan used Benson & Hedges logos, except at the French, British and Belgian Grands Prix, where they were replaced with "Buzzin' Hornets", tying in with the bee design at the front of the liveries.